staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 ## Manage team roles

-Each team member must have one or more team roles assigned to them, which will allow them to perform different actions within your team.
+Each team member must have one or more team roles assigned to them, which will enable them to perform different actions within your team.
 Roles can be granted to team members individually, or to members of a [group](/docs/collaborating-in-postman/user-groups/).

 You can change a team member's roles at any time in the [team dashboard](https://go.postman.co/settings/team/members).